rhomobile/rhoconnect-rb/README.md

 	  partition lambda { self.user.username }
 	end

+Now all of the `Product` data synchronized by rhoconnect will organized by `self.user.username`.
+Note: You can also used a fixed key if the dataset doesn't require a dynamic value:

+	partition lambda { :app }

 For more information about Rhoconnect partitions, please refer to the [Rhoconnect docs](http://docs.rhomobile.com/rhosync/source-adapters#data-partitioning).

+### Querying Dataset

+`rhoconnect-rb` installs a `/rhoconnect/query` route in your application which the Rhoconnect instance invokes to query the dataset for the dataset you want to synchronize.
+This route is mapped to a `rhoconnect_query` method in your model.
+This method should return a collection of objects:

+	class Product < ActiveRecord::Base
+	  include Rhoconnect::Resource

+	  belongs_to :user

+	  partition lambda { self.user.username }

+	  def self.rhoconnect_query(partition)
+	    Product.where(:user_id => partition)
+	  end
+	end

+In this example, `self.rhoconnect_query` returns a list of products where the partition string (provided by the rhoconnect instance) matches the `user_id` field in the products table.

 ## Meta
 Created and maintained by Vladimir Tarasov and Lars Burgess.